A quantum ergodic theorem for mapping class groups action on character variety

 \end{enumerate} \end{proposition} Figure $\ref{fig_ergodicity}$ illustrates the proposition by showing two sets of points inside a compact convex at two different moments.
 When the barycenter approaches an extremal point, then 'almost all' points approach it as well.
-This is our geometric interpretation of the Schnirelman theorem similar to the one described in the introduction of \cite{Zelditch94}.
+This is our geometric interpretation of the Schnirelman theorem.